featherbear/learn-python-proficiency/content/strings.md

 ## Quotation Characters

-If a string is enclosed in single quotes, any contained single quotes must be escaped with the `\` character.
+A single quote enclosed string must have its contained single quotes escaped with the `\` character.
+The same applies for double quoted strings with double quotes.

-Likewise, if a double quote enclosed string contains double quotes, they be escaped.

 ```python
 string3 = 'Good example, isn\'t it?'